robotconscience/semantic-search-with-images-quick-deploy/README.md

 - A [dev container](https://containers.dev) configuration file under the `.devcontainer` directory that installs infrastructure tooling by default.
 This can be readily used to create cloud-hosted developer environments such as [GitHub Codespaces](https://aka.ms/codespaces).

-### Continuous deployment workflows

-- Continuous deployment workflows for CI providers such as GitHub Actions under the `.github` directory, and Azure Pipelines under the `.azdo` directory that work for most use-cases.

 ## Deploy up to Azure

 ### Step 1: Authenticate to your environment